 Transparency of the Regulatory System

 Jamaica’s regulatory systems are transparent and consistent with international norms.
-Proposed legislation is available for public review at japarliament.gov.jm , and submissions are generally invited from members of the public through public meetings or targeted outreach to stakeholders for when there is a distinct policy shift or for sensitive changes.
+Proposed legislation is available for public review at http://japarliament.gov.jm , and members of the public are invited to provide submissions through public meetings or targeted outreach to stakeholders for when there is a distinct policy shift or for sensitive changes.
 There is no law that requires the rulemaking body to solicit comments on proposed regulation and no timeframe for the length of a consultation period when it happens.
-Furthermore, the law does not require reporting on public consultations, but the government presents the consultations directly to interested stakeholders in one unified report.
+Furthermore, the law does not require reporting on public consultations but the government presents the consultations directly to interested stakeholders in one unified report.
 Laws in effect are available at japarliament.gov.jm or moj.gov.jm .
 Companies interested in doing business in a particular sector should seek guidance from the relevant regulator(s).

 International Regulatory Considerations

-The Jamaican government tends to adopt commonwealth standards for its regulatory system, especially from Canada and the United Kingdom.
-In 2001 CARICOM member states established the Regional Organization for Standards and Quality (CROSQ) under Article 67 of the Revised Treaty of Chaguaramas.
+The GOJ tends to adopt Commonwealth standards for its regulatory system, especially from Canada and the United Kingdom.
+In 2001, CARICOM member states established the Regional Organization for Standards and Quality (CROSQ) under Article 67 of the Revised Treaty of Chaguaramas.
 CROSQ is intended to harmonize regional standards to facilitate the smooth movement of goods in the common market.
-Jamaica is also a full member of the WTO, and is required to notify all draft technical regulations to the WTO Committee of Technical Barriers to Trade (TBT).
+Jamaica is also a full member of the WTO and is required to notify all draft technical regulations to the WTO Committee of Technical Barriers to Trade (TBT).